inclusive service delivery africa (ISDA)

 Ernest Mpararo, Executive Director, Ligue Congolaise de Lutte contre la Corruption, DRC

-Tafadzwa Chikumbu, Executive Director, TI Zimbabwe
+Tafadzwa Chikumbu, Executive Director, Transparency International Zimbabwe

-Nikola Sandoval, Regional Program Manager, TI Secretariat
+Nikola Sandoval, Regional Program Manager, Transparency International Secretariat

 11:15 EST | 10-minute break

-11:30 EST | Panel 2: Gender Mainstreaming
+11:30 EST | Panel 2: Gender Mainstreaming and Social Inclusion

 This panel critically examines the intersection of gender equity, anti-corruption and anti-discrimination, emphasizing that gender awareness should be foundational to integrity in public service delivery.
 It will explore the ways in which gender norms, power relations, and inequalities shape how corruption and discrimination occurs, determine who is most affected, and influence the severity and influence the consequences of those impacts.
 It will challenge practitioners, policymakers, and donors to adopt approaches that address gendered corruption risks, and discriminatory practices to deliver more equitable results.

-Moderator: Dr. Sheila Rao, Department of Sociology and Anthropology, Carleton University (Invited)
+Moderator: Dr. Sheila Rao, Department of Sociology and Anthropology, Carleton University

-Mary Awelana Addah, Executive Director, TI Ghana
+Mary Awelana Addah, Executive Director, Transparency International Ghana

 Cheyanne Scharbatke-Church, Director, BESA Global and Co-Director, Corruption, Justice and Legitimacy Program

-Erin Kiley, Director, International Programs, OXFAM
+Erin Kiley, Director, International Programs, OXFAM Canada

 12:30 EST | Networking Lunch